 - The site layout will be marked on the positioning of the gadgets.
-This will be done on the basis of usability.
-For example, placing the food preparation gadget, the fire and the chopping area in three different corners of your site might not be a good use of space as they will often be used together. - As a safety precaution when possible all tentage should be the furthest point from the fire; this includes an awareness of other patrols tents.
+This will be done on the basis of usability. - As a safety precaution when possible all tentage should be the furthest point from the fire; this includes an awareness of other patrols tents.
 Fires will have to be located in the front of the site.
 In addition, patrols will be informed on which side of the site the fire should be place, this will allow for the fires of adjoining sites to be close together and away from all tents (closer to the event Patrols will be informed if their fire should be on the left or the right hand side of their site). - Use of space

-Guidelines for the Altar Fire/Fire Pit
+Guidelines for the Altar Fire